richardjedgar/observing_stats/README.txt

 date.
 Edit the list of AO periods at the top (it's in there twice, in ascending and descending order; edit both).

-If you need to alter what cases are run, edit the cases.rdb file, and the *text.html files to say what you did for each.
-Create new *text files as needed, but be sure the lists in the foreach() statements and copies at the end in the script cover if new ones are added.

 [2] Run the script make_stats.csh.
 Be prepared to give your archive username and password many times.
-I'm sure there's a way to consolidate that...
+I'm sure there's a way to consolodate that...

 [3] The script tars up the resulting web pages and copies them to the ACIS temporary web space.
 If you expand them there, you can see